CCN-Support/CCN_Wiki/docs/source/mri.rst

    Even if the cancellation occurs 5 minutes before the start time, the system will allow it and mark the session to be charged the 25% late cancellation fee.
 As soon as the start time passes, SIStat considers it complete and indicates the full charge should apply.

 For repeated late cancellations, CCN may request information to verify that bookings were made in compliance with the scheduling rules.
 CCN may restrict future bookings, including the number of scans reserved at one time, for groups that repeatedly cancel late or reserve slots without confirmed participants.
-See the `list of scheduling best practices and recommendations <https://drive.google.com/file/d/1yLR77cLHod_-bwauu4AtoAq51bbiNUgv/view?usp=sharing>`_ for guidance on how to mitigate late cancellations.
+See this `list of Scheduling Best Practices and Recommendations <https://drive.google.com/file/d/1yLR77cLHod_-bwauu4AtoAq51bbiNUgv/view?usp=sharing>`_ for guidance on how to mitigate late cancellations.

 Each funded project starts with two free cancellations and accrues another after every 10 completed scans.
 When a user cancels a scan late, the system will automatically use a free cancellation if one is available.